flo-mic/secure-proxy/README.md

 - `/config/nginx/nginx.conf` -> Main configuration file of nginx
 - `/config/nginx/conf.d/` -> Directory contains configurations which are available globaly and loaded in the http directive of nginx.
-- `/config/nginx/modsec.d/` -> Directory contains the main configuration files of the ModSecurity web application firewall.
+- `/config/nginx/modsec.d/` -> Directory contains the main configuration files of the ModSecurity web application firewall and OWASP core rule set.
-- `/config/nginx/owasp-crs.d/` -> Directory contains the OWASP core rule set for ModSecurity
 - `/config/nginx/sites-available/` -> Directory contains all server locations to load.
 A default location as already available and can be used as reference.
 - `/config/nginx/sites-conf.d/` -> Directory contains configurations which will be loaded in the server directive.
 By default all configurations within this folder are loaded in the available sites.
 - `/config/www/` -> Directory contains static websites to serve.
 By default only an generic index.html site and custom error pages are available.
 It is recommended to not remove the custom error pages as they are importand to hide the nginx default page which tells an attacker hat this server is running on nginx.